etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     finally:
         resource.deallocate()

-In Python we could refactor that into something succinct leveraging the context manager protocol:
+In Python we could refactor that into something more succinct leveraging the context manager protocol:

     with allocate_resource() as resource: